es-meta/esmeta/README.md

 - `test262-test` tests Test262 tests with harness files (default: tests/test262).
 - `inject` injects assertions to check final state of an ECMAScript file.
 - `mutate` mutates an ECMAScript program.
-- `analyze` analyzes an ECMAScript file using meta-level static analysis.
+- `analyze` analyzes an ECMAScript file using meta-level static analysis. (temporarily removed)

 and global options:
 - `-silent` does not show final results.